Conexpo-Con/Agg: 2020

-The 2020 show ended one day earlier than normal due to growing concerns over COVID-19.
+The March 2020 show ended one day earlier than normal due to growing concerns over COVID-19.
 Registrations for the show were reported as over 130,000, though no official attendance numbers were published.
-The 2020 show had a large number of exhibitors at over 2000.
+The 2020 show had over 2,000 exhibitors.
 A primary focus for the 2020 show was on women in construction and new technologies.
-The “Tech Experience” and education sessions reached their highest attendance since launching in the previous show with 150 sessions that included speakers from companies like Built Robotics, Trimble, and NASCAR driver Tyler Reddick.
+The Tech Experience and education sessions reached their highest attendance since launching in the previous show with 150 sessions that included speakers from companies like Built Robotics, Trimble, and NASCAR driver Tyler Reddick.

-Featured Products and Services
+2023

+The show exceeded expected attendance numbers, drawing over 139,000 construction and fluid power professionals from 133 countries from March 14 to 18, making it the largest trade show in North America in 2023.
+It included 2,400 exhibitors from 36 countries spread over 3000000 sqft of exhibit space.

+Displayed products and services

 The main topics of the show are: